safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 </table>

-Click OK to close the parameters dialog and then save the workspace.
+As you can see, these parameters open a WebSocket connection (to an EmergencyEvents stream) and send information (the EventMessage attribute).
+Save the parameters and then save the workspace.

 <br>**3) Create Workspace**
 <br>Now we have the ability to generate a stream of data we will create the workspace that is to process the data.
 Start Workbench and begin with a blank canvas (don't close the stream generator workspace, as we'll need that as well in a moment).

 In the blank canvas add a Creator transformer and follow it with a WebSocketReceiver.
-Open the WebSocketReceiver transformer parameters dialog.
-Set the parameters as follows:
+Inspect the WebSocketReceiver transformer parameters and set them as follows:

 <table>
 <tr><td>WebSocket Server URL</td><td>ws://localhost:7078</td></tr>